How Flipping Houses Helps Veterans Transition to Civilian Life

 Meet Andy and Ashley 00:52

-As we see on the new HGTV show Flipping Texas, Andy and Ashley have built a thriving business out of their home base in Texas, where Andy was born and raised, buying and flipping run-down homes in the Dallas-Fort Worth area.
+As we see on the new HGTV show Flip or Flop Fort Worth, Andy and Ashley have built a thriving business out of their home base in Texas, where Andy was born and raised, buying and flipping run-down homes in the Dallas-Fort Worth area.
 Andy gets his hands dirty finding the properties and managing the renovations, Ashley takes the lead in designing for maximum profit and they both work together to keep a consistent schedule with their two kids, Ashton and Amina.

 Their experiences and successes in flipping and real estate also ignited a passion to give back to their core community of veterans, with Andy devoting much of his time mentoring veterans transitioning out, advocating for them to choose their own paths and sharing everything he has learned thus far in his post-military career.